NewsGuyTor/eth2-ubuntu/README.md

 Steps to install and configure all software have been copied from or inspired by a number of sources, which are cited at the end of this file.
 Discord discussions may have provided additional details or ideas.
 In addition, though I have never been a professional Linux administrator, I have many years experience running Linux servers for a variety of public and private hobby projects, which may have informed some of my decisions, for better or worse.

-This process assumes starting from first login on a clean Ubuntu 20.04 LTS installation, and were last tested on August 1, 2020.
+This process assumes starting from first login on a clean Ubuntu 20.04 LTS installation, and were last tested on December 1, 2020.

 ## Prerequisities